-21 Have capital adequacy guidelines changed, or are they expected to change in the near future?
+19 Have capital adequacy guidelines changed, or are they expected to change in the near future?

-The capital adequacy guidelines for credit institutions governed by Luxembourg are about to undergo ground-breaking changes owing to the CDR IV package.
-The CRD IV package provides new rules on capital requirements for credit institutions and investment firms and aims to put in place a comprehensive and risk-sensitive framework and to foster enhanced risk management among financial institutions (see question 17).
-Full implementation of the reform package is foreseen by 1 January

-2019.
-Luxembourg has already drafted a bill in this respect with the view to allow quick enactment of the CRD IV.
-In addition to provisions addressed at national authorities, such as authorisation, shareholder control and supervisory measures and sanctions, the directive also covers qualitative provisions on the Internal Capital Adequacy Assessment Process and the Supervisory Review and Evaluation Process.
+The capital adequacy guidelines for credit institutions governed by Luxembourg have undergone ground-breaking changes owing to the CRD IV package and the entry into force of the Law of 23 July 2015 implementing the CRD IV Directive.
+The CRD IV package provides new rules on capital requirements for credit institutions and investment firms and aims to put in place a comprehensive and risk-sensitive framework and to foster enhanced risk management among financial institutions (see question 15).
+Full implementation of the reform package is foreseen by 1 January 2019.
+In addition to provisions addressed to national authorities, such as authorisation, shareholder control and supervisory measures and sanctions, the directive also covers qualitative provisions on the Internal Capital Adequacy Assessment Process (ICAAP) and the Supervisory Review and Evaluation Process (SREP).
 As well as disclosure obligations, the Regulation on prudential requirements for credit institutions and investment firms contains quantitative requirements, including own funds and capital, liquidity and leverage ratio requirements.
-The CRD IV package will be supplemented by more than 100 technical regulatory standards, technical implementation standards and guidelines, the development of which will be overseen by the EBA.
+The CRD IV package will be supplemented by more than 100 technical regulatory standards, technical implementation standards and guidelines, the development of which will be overseen by the EBA and which have already been partly issued.